I Want a Dog

 - Mixer: Frankie Knuckles

-Three unreleased remixes verified by PSB, possibly including:- Frankie Knuckles Radio Edit (4:13)
+Three unreleased remixes verified by PSB:- Frankie Knuckles Radio Edit (4:13)

 - Frankie Knuckles House Mix (6:30)